unsol/design/backwardsCompatibility.md

 ## Identification of code
 We assume there is some sort of code handler function that all clients have implemented.
-The code handler identifies the instruction set type by whether it starts with WASM's magic number (0x6d736100) or not.
+The code handler identifies the instruction set type by whether it starts with WASM's magic number or not.

+The WASM magic number is the following byte sequence: `0x00, 0x61, 0x73, 0x6d`.

 ## Solidity
 Support of compiling to eWASM can be accompilshed by adding a new backend to